vardhan341/api-docs/rest-api/spaces/coworker.md

 {% api-method-path-parameters %}
 {% api-method-parameter name="id" type="integer" required=true %}
-The id of the coworker to get the avatar for.
+The id of the Coworker to get the avatar for.
 {% endapi-method-parameter %}
 {% endapi-method-path-parameters %}
 {% endapi-method-request %}